-Nomination Process: NAEYC Governing Board
+Application and Nomination Process: NAEYC Governing Board

 You are here

-- Resume: include employment history (last 10 years); professional preparation; board or related governance experience (last 10 years); and publications, awards, or other noteworthy accomplishments (last 5 years).
+- Résumé: include employment history (last 10 years); professional preparation; board or related governance experience (last 10 years); and publications, awards, or other noteworthy accomplishments (last 5 years).

 - Personal statement (2 pages maximum): how your knowledge, skills and abilities would contribute to NAEYC’s leadership at this point in time.

-Determination of the slate
+Determination of the Slate

 After the group interviews are completed, the Nominating Committee determines its recommendations for the election slate.
 Two candidates will appear on the slate for each available position.
 All potential members of the proposed slate are required to submit to a criminal background check and sexual offender registry check by signing appropriate authorizations and consents.
 All potential members of the slate will be individually assessed, and decisions will be made with respect to Board membership based upon the totality of the candidate’s qualifications and the results of the background checks.
 See here for more information about the screening process.
-Once the background screenings have been successfully completed, the slate is presented to the Governing Board for its approval, and then presented to the membership for election.
+Once the background screenings have been successfully completed, the slate is presented to the Governing Board for approval, and then presented to the membership for election.

-2017-18 NAEYC Nominations and Election Timeline
+2024 NAEYC Nominations and Election Timeline

-- June 30, 2017: Deadline for submission of applications
+- August 15, 2023: Deadline for submission of applications

-- November 2017: The slate is officially announced on the NAEYC website and at the Annual Conference.
+- November 2023: The slate is officially announced on the NAEYC website and at the Annual Conference.

-- March 1, 2018: Election closes.
+- March 1, 2024: Election closes.

-- June 1, 2018: Newly elected Board members assume office.
+- June 1, 2024: Newly elected Board members assume office.